wp-plugins/memberfindme/readme.txt

 [MemberFindMe](http://memberfind.me/) is a all-in-one membership management, subscription management, event calendar, event ticketing, and member directory solution for chambers of commerce, professional groups, associations and other membership groups.

 This plugin integrates MemberFindMe membership, event and directory system to your Wordpress site.
-MemberFindMe account is required (free for under 50 members).
+MemberFindMe account required; MemberFindMe is free for small groups and also free to try with our 50 member/account plan.

 = Membership and Subscription Management =

 * Dashboard lets you to see membership metrics, member signups, member renewals, expired memberships, and event sales in one place
 * Labels lets you find members by committees, categories and more
-* Member Timeline (CRM) allows you to see a member's history at a glance
+* Member Timeline \(CRM\) allows you to see a member's history at a glance
 * Group memberships for families, businesses or organizations
 * Collect membership subscriptions and dues with [Stripe](http://stripe.com) or [Paypal](https://paypal.com)
 * Multiple billing options for each membership level - including automatic recurring billing, online billing, pay by check and lifetime billing